 Question: Is it possible to use multiple simultaneous threads for this task?

-Answer: Multiple threads are possible, but please understand that Oracle Service Cloud is a shared resource and not an infinite resource.
+Answer: Multiple threads are possible, but please understand that Oracle B2C Service is a shared resource and not an infinite resource.
 We've taken care to appropriately size our services to support regular use and surge use patterns.
 It is important that reasonable usage of these shared resources is considered to retain availability for all customers.
 Along these lines, it is also a best practice to perform bulk API operations during off hours for the site and hosted POD.

 Question: Are there differences to consider when destroying different types of objects?